Seneca-BSA/bsa/docs/sea700/lab4.md

         sudo apt install ros-melodic-joint-state-publisher ros-melodic-joint-state-publisher-gui ros-melodic-joint-trajectory-controller

+1. Before we can simulate the JetAuto in ROS and gazebo, we first need to set some environment variables that our launch script look for.
+Edit the system's environment variables:

+        sudo gedit /etc/environment

+    We'll add the following in the environment:

+        LIDAR_TYPE="A1"
+        DEPTH_CAMERA_TYPE="AstraProPlus"
+        MACHINE_TYPE="JetAutoPro"
+        HOST="/"
+        MASTER="/"

+    Restart your system in order for the change to take effect.

 1. To have a quick view at the URDF model, we can us RViz:

         roslaunch jetauto_description display.launch model:=urdf/jetauto.urdf